 The market price of our common stock has been volatile in the past.
-For example, since April 2, 2001, the market price of our common stock has ranged from \$3.91 to \$49.80.
+For example, since April 2, 2010, the market price of our common stock has ranged from \$30.60 to \$72.61.
 Trading prices may continue to fluctuate in response to a number of events and factors, including the following:

-- quarterly variations in operating results and announcements of innovations; - new products, services and strategic developments by us or our competitors; - · developments in our relationships with our customers, distributors and suppliers; - · regulatory developments; - · changes in our revenues, expense levels or profitability; - changes in financial estimates and recommendations by securities analysts; - failure to meet the expectations of securities analysts; - changes in the satellite and wireless communications and secure networking industries; and - · changes in the economy.
+- quarterly variations in operating results and announcements of innovations; - announcements of the acquisition, construction and launch of satellites; - new products, services and strategic developments by us or our competitors; - · developments in our relationships with our customers, distributors and suppliers; - · regulatory developments;

+- · changes in our revenues, expense levels or profitability; - · changes in financial estimates and recommendations by securities analysts; - failure to meet the expectations of securities analysts; - · changes in the satellite and wireless communications and secure networking industries; and - · changes in the economy.